joaoepj/learning-algorithms/README.md

 * Integer aritmethic
 * logic operations
 * bitwise operations
-* Read and write from a memory address in constant time (Word-RAM)
+* Read and write from an arbitrary  memory address in constant time (Word-RAM)

 A CPU takes a constant amount of time to operate on a constant amount of memory.

 Operate over a linear amount of memory takes a linear amount of time.

 Data structures are ways of storing non-constant amount and make operations over them faster.